 The Butler did it. |

-It makes less sense than a Scooby-Doo episode, but since Ollie's out of panels the story's got to wrap up so he can get back to Star City (which surely is falling apart with him).
-Ollie gives the castle away so that the writers can forget all about going forward and...
+It makes less sense than a Scooby-Doo episode, but since Ollie's out of panels the story's got to wrap up so he can get back to Star City (which surely is falling apart without him).
+Ollie gives the castle away so that the writers can forget all about it going forward and...

 it turns out Ollie was BSing his deduction that the butler did it and the butler was the only possible suspect all along.
 Ladies and gentlemen: Oliver, Lord Dornee!

-No comments:
+4 comments:

 Post a Comment